 However, if you want to succeed at something new, you will most likely experience setbacks, obstacles, and failures along the way.
 To be successful, redefine failure in a manner allowing yourself to see failure as “information.”Failure is really just feedback telling you to evaluate your experience, utilize the information gained to adjust your plan, and then try a new approach.
 When you experience a failure – get up, dust yourself off, access the information gained, revise your course, and begin again.

 4. Build Your Confidence Muscle.
 Although achieving your dream will bring up stress, fear, doubt, this experience is precisely what is necessary for a confidence breakthrough to occur.
 It is not enough to make self-supporting choices when your journey is easy, you have to do it when it’s hardest to do so.
-That’s because to break through what is holding you back, you have to go through the doubt.
+That’s because to break through what is holding you back, you have to go through the fear and doubt.
 You can’t dance around it, wish it away, or analyze how to avoid the experience.
 Making self-empowering decisions under stress is what leads you authentic personal growth and solidifies inner change.

 It’s the challenges of your journey that offer hundreds of opportunities to develop your confidence muscle and gain mastery over your experiences.
 Every obstacle, setback, or failure offers you a new chance to believe in yourself instead of falling into doubt and fear.